Weil restriction, normal bundles and motivic Thom spaces: Abstract

 \section{Abstract}

-Recent developments in motivic homotopy theory, especially the construction of norm functors by Bachmann and Hoyois, rely heavily on the machinery of $\infty$-categories.
-In this paper, we take a purely geometric and elementary approach via the Weil restriction of schemes—the fundamental geometric operation underlying these norm functors—without invoking highly abstract categorical methods.
+Recent developments in motivic homotopy theory, particularly the construction of norm functors by Bachmann and Hoyois, have revealed deep connections between algebraic geometry and homotopy-theoretic structures.
+In this paper, we investigate certain geometric aspects of norm functors through the Weil restriction of schemes, which underlies these constructions.

-We show that the Weil restriction preserves vector bundles and extend an existing result on normal bundles.
-We then construct the Weil restriction functor on the unstable motivic homotopy category and prove its compatibility with Thom spaces.
-Finally, in the setting of effective motives and the associated cohomology theories, we show that the Weil restriction sends Thom classes to Thom classes.
+We show that Weil restriction preserves vector bundles and extend existing results concerning normal bundles.
+We then relate the Weil restriction to norm functors and, using a result of Bachmann and Hoyois, establish its compatibility with motivic Thom spaces.
+Finally, in the setting of motivic cohomology with rational coefficients, we prove that the Weil restriction map agrees with the norm map induced by a norm functor and that it preserves Thom classes.